erosb/jquery.observable/README.md

 	// it's wrong - this is a call on the native Array.push() method, so it's not controlled
 	// by the wrapper.
 The event listeners won't be fired, and the new item won't be wrapped. user().emails().push('me@example.org');

+Other methods:

+* each(callback): iterates on the array elements.
+Callback parameters: index, value.
+The value is wrapped.
+If the callback returns false, then the iteration is stopped.
+* size(): returns the length of the wrapped array.
+In this case arrayWrapper().length also works.
+* pop(): same as the native Array.pop(), but the returned value is wrapped, and it fires the 'pop' event.
+* reverse(): same as the native Array.reverse(), but it fires the 'reverse' event.
+* shift(): same as the native Array.shift(), but it fires the 'shift' event and the returned value is wrapped.
+* unshift(): same as the native Array.unshift(), but it fires the 'unshift' event, and wraps its parameter before prepending it to the wrapped array.
+* sort(): same as the native Array.sort().
+The elements of the returned array are wrapped.
+The method takes one optional parameter, the comparator function.
+The comparator should take 2 parameters, and should return less than 0 if the 1st parameter is lower than the 2nd parameter, 0 is the two parameters are equal, and greater than 0 if the 1st parameter is greater than the 2nd parameter.
+If the comparator function is not passed, then the sorting will be done using a default lexicographical comparator.

 Array events
 ------------

 Arrays are not simple values but collections, therefore there are some further events that can be observed on an array, not only the change event:

-- elemchange: this will be fired when an array element is replaced.
+* elemchange: this will be fired when an array element is replaced.
 The listeners will receive 2 parameters: the already wrapped new value, and the unwrapped, plain old value (or undefined).
-- push: fired when a new element is pushed into the array.
+* push: fired when a new element is pushed into the array.
 The listeners will receive 1
 parameter: the already wrapped new element.
+* pop: fired when the ArrayWrapper.pop() method is called.
+The listener parameter is the wrapped elem to be removed.
+* reverse: fired when the ArrayWrapper.reverse() method is called.
+The listener has no parameters.
+* shift: fired when the ArrayWrapper.shift() method is called.
+The parameter is the (wrapped) shifted array element.
+* unshift: fired when the ArrayWrapper.unshift() method is called.
+The parameter is the already wrapped new array element.

+Note: in the event listeners the 'this' will always refer to the array wrapper.

 Removing the wrappers
 ---------------------